 Siberian Huskies were bred as working dogs – pulling sleighs and assisting hunters.
 It is no surprise that they need space, but how much space?
 And can they survive in a smaller environment with little yard space?

-The primary concern is not so much the area they have, but rather how much exercise they receive.
-Huskies can live in apartments given enough outdoor time for exercise and play.
+The primary concern is not so much space they have, but rather how much exercise they receive.
+Here you can check, that Huskies can live in apartments given enough outdoor time for exercise and play.
 The physical and mental stimulation they crave is most important.
 It is not uncommon for Siberian Husky owners to exercise their adult dog for 2 hours a day, and that’s on top of play time as well!
-No matter how large your yard is if you can’t spend the time exercising and entertaining your dog then perhaps a Husky is not for you.
+No matter how large or small your yard is, if you can’t spend the time exercising and entertaining your dog then perhaps a Husky is not for you.

 So if you only have a small yard fear not, a Husky can and will survive, but it is up to the responsible owner to provide the exercise and stimulation needed every day of the Husky’s life.